Jim Meliza, Elmore County Court Assistance Officer

-Forms can be purchased at the Elmore County Courthouse online at: www.courtselfhelp.idaho.gov
+Forms can be purchased at the Elmore County Courthouse or they may be downloaded from: www.courtselfhelp.idaho.gov

 The Court Assistance Officer does not represent parties or any of their interests.
 While confidentiality practices concerning anything discussed are utilized, it is not guaranteed.
 The Court Assistance Officer may provide services to the opposing party/ies (other person/s involved in the same case).
 The Court Assistance Officer can only give information not interpretations of laws or strategies for any case.
 If seeking representation, a confidential consultation, or legal advice, you will have to consult with a private attorney.